What does it mean for skin care to be organic?

 Do you take returns?

-We do not take returns.
-We are confident in the efficacy of our products, and we recommend you reach out to us before you order regarding any skin or ingredient concerns that you have to ensure you get the right product for your unique skin.
+Due to the artisan nature of our products, we do not take returns.
+We recommend you reach out to us before you order regarding any skin or ingredient concerns that you have to ensure you get the right product for your unique skin.

 We do not sell individual samples.
 We do include one or more free samples with every online order.
 Please write your sample request in the notes box during the check out process, and if we have it in stock we will accommodate your request.
 If you are new to Laurel Skin, we highly recommend our Travel Sets, which allow you to immerse yourself in the line for a month or longer.
 That will best showcase what the products are capable of doing for your skin.